liguochao-bioinformatics/Analyzer_RNA-Seq/README.md

             -a /leofs/sunyl_group/yaolsh/ref/hg19/hg.fa \
             -i 231-2,/leofs/sunyl_group/ligch/YuHui/data/RNA-Seq/231-2/231-2_1.fastq,/leofs/sunyl_group/ligch/YuHui/data/RNA-Seq/231-2/231-2_2.fastq:231-1,/leofs/sunyl_group/ligch/YuHui/data/RNA-Seq/231-1/231-1_1.fastq,/leofs/sunyl_group/ligch/YuHui/data/RNA-Seq/231-1/231-1_2.fastq

+4. Analyzer_RNA-Seq's functions:

-    (6) So far, it runs tophat and cufflinks automatically with two RNA-Seq samples, which are sequnced by pair-end and no replicate is given.
-Then a summary of result of cuffdiff, raw information of genes with different expression levels (generated from /cufflinks/cuffdiff/gene_exp.diff) by p or q value are outputed in text format.
-A density plot, a scatter plot and a volcano plot are outputed for visulizing these results.
-Finally, GO and KEGG enrichment analysis are done by R, whose results are outputed in text format (for GO) and png format (for KEGG), respectively.
-More functions (eg. heatmap) are comming soon.
+    (1) Analyzer_RNA-Seq runs tophat and cufflinks automatically with two RNA-Seq samples, which are sequnced by pair-end and no replicate is given.

+    (2) A summary of result of cuffdiff, raw information of genes with different expression levels (generated from /cufflinks/cuffdiff/gene_exp.diff) by p or q value are outputed in text format.

+    (3) Visulization: A density plot, a scatter plot and a volcano plot are outputed in tif format.
+Then various heatmaps are drawn by different methods of clustering and measurements of distance.
+You can choose one from those heatmaps according to your own biological problem.

+    (4) GO and KEGG enrichment analysis are done by R, whose results are outputed in text format (for GO) and png format (for KEGG), respectively.

+    (5) More functions (eg. saturation analysis) are comming soon.